SuminoeRabbits/chisel3-device_under_test/README.md

 $> sbt "test:runMain device_under_test_0.DEVICE_UNDER_TEST_0Main" # just run with scala
 $> sbt "test:runMain device_under_test_0.DEVICE_UNDER_TEST_0Main --backend-name verilator" # to enable verilator backend
 ```
-## How to check the simulation results
+## 3.How to check the simulation results

 You can check translated verilog HDL description and vcd under MyProject/test_run_dir/device_under_test_0.DEVICE_UNDER_TEST_0Mainxxxxxxxx directory when using verilator backend option.
 To see the vcd waveform, use gtkwave.